bhankee/bhankee/README.md

 ---

 ##  Writing & Community
-- I write and share knowledge regularly on **DEV.to**, with posts covering JavaScript, TypeScript, GraphQL, and GatsbyJS.
+- I have blogs such as on **DEV.to**, with posts covering JavaScript, TypeScript, GraphQL, and GatsbyJS.
 - Member and contributor at *Vets Who Code*.
 - Experienced mentor and coach for developers starting their careers.